sussmanbu/ma4615-fa22-final-project-pick_a_university/content/homepage/info.md

 title: MA 415 Final Project
 draft: false
 role: Pick_A_University Team
 bio: This is the data science project of our team.
-Check out the links at the top.
+Check out the links at the top. ([Picture source](https://timesinternational.net/most-expensive-colleges-in-the-us/))
 organization:
   name: Boston University
   url: https://www.bu.edu/